terra-money/terra.py/docs/guides/transactions.rst

 Automatic fee estimation
 ^^^^^^^^^^^^^^^^^^^^^^^^

-If no ``fee`` parameter is provided for :meth:`Wallet.create_and_sign_tx()`, the transaction fee will be simulated against the node and populated for you.
-By default, ``Wallet`` will use the fee estimation parameters of the :class:`LCDClient` used to create it.
+If no ``fee`` parameter is provided for :meth:`Wallet.create_and_sign_tx()<terra_sdk.client.lcd.wallet.Wallet.create_and_sign_tx>`, the transaction fee will be simulated against the node and populated for you.
+By default, ``Wallet`` will use the fee estimation parameters of the ``LCDClient`` used to create it.
 You can override this behavior **per transaction**:

 .. important::
-    Fee estimation simulates the transaction in the node -- if the transaction would fail due to an error, the simulation itself would fail as well.
+    Fee estimation simulates the transaction in the node -- if the transaction would fail due to an error, such as an incorrect smart contract call, the estimation too would fail.

 .. note::
     By default, the estimated fee returned consists of a fee paid in every denom for which the